I crave novelty, not routine

 This need for novelty and freedom makes me naturally curious and open to new experiences.
 However, the need to start each day with the world as my oyster means that I’m very much prone to getting overwhelmed with choices.
 And that results in a jumbled day.
 While I need variety, I also do have things I want to focus on.

 So cultivating habits, good ones anyway, does not come naturally to me.
 I’ve had good habits around activities I love at different points in my life, but nothing that I’d sustained for a few months.
-I do now.
+I do now, thanks to a morning rituals practice.

 For the last three years, I’ve had a reliable, stable, morning rituals practice designed around activities that are most important to me.